sundararajan-rajendr/SONiC/doc/mgmt/Sonic_Config_Mgmt_HLD.md

 ## 1.2 Design Overview
 ### 1.2.1 Basic Approach
 The operations are invoked via RPC construct of the yang interface.
 The sonic management framework callback is defined in the sonic-annotation.yang file.
 The operations are executed on the host service via the dBus framework.
+The dbus hostservice will execute the operations by calling the config click cli script.

 ### 1.2.2 Container
 This feature is contained within the sonic-mgmt-framework container.